 The Echolink system

-The Echolink radio link has relied on a VOX (voice operated transmit) connection
+The Echolink radio system has relied on a VOX (voice operated transmit) connection for both transmit and receive

-This would result in some "soft spoken" stations being dropped from activating the internet access.
+This would result in some "soft spoken" stations being dropped from activating the internet side resulting in the echolink station hearing nothing and some return echolink transmissions not triggering the repeater.

-With the addition of actual "wired" carrier sense circuits
+With the addition of actual "wired" carrier sense and PTT circuits,

-I would hope to have it finished and on-line by Monday the 27th
+I hope to have those finished in the next few days!

 The 147.240 and DMR 442.475 antenna is a Diamond X50a (far left tower).